The Olsen Gang's Last Trick: Reception

-The movie is generally considered a disaster, both on and off screen.
+The film is generally considered a disaster, both on and off-screen.
 Main actor Poul Bundgaard and director Tom Hedegaard both died during production, Benny Hansen who appeared briefly as a hospital porter died two days after the end of filming, and veteran actor Bjørn Watt-Boolsen, who had appeared as the evil mastermind in most of the previous movies in the series, died just 10 days after opening night.
-The movie itself was generally scolded by critics, and even Olsen Gang creator and script writer Erik Balling later regretted having made it.
+The film itself was generally scolded by critics, and even Olsen Gang creator and scriptwriter Erik Balling later regretted having made it.

+The film was the second highest grossing film in Denmark during 1999 behind The One and Only with admissions of 627,101.